MatthewBooth/OTAUpdates/README.md

 I'd also appreciate a tag in your post, wherever you publish :)

 # Building
+## Eclipse

 To build from source via Eclipse, you need to checkout the [instructions on building](Building.md)

+## AOSP

+To build from source in your AOSP build, you need to checkout the [instructions on building with AOSP](AOSP_CM.md).
+There are some advantages of this method, being that this method does not need SU permissions throughout the app.

 # Contributions